luncliff/coroutine/ReadMe.md

 Exploring [test(example) codes](./test) will be helpful.
 The library uses 2 tools for its test.

 * Visual Studio Native Testing Tool
-* CMake generated project with CTest
+* CTest for CMake users

 ### Import

 #### Visual Studio Project